Merrill, Wisconsin: Highways

 From 1889 to 1921 a streetcar line was operated by the Merrill Railway & Lighting Co., which also operated one of the earliest trolleybus lines in the United States in 1913.

 Local transit

 The City of Merrill operates an on-demand bus system within the city limits, known as the Merrill Transit System (formerly Merrill-Go-Round).
 As of 2019, the fee is $2.00 general and $1.00 for the elderly and disabled.

-The community supports a private Blue Jay Taxi service.
-The service is in part supported by the Merrill/Tomahawk Tavern League through its SafeRide Home program providing over 1,200 free ride vouchers annually, and is locally funded by the annual Lobsterfest event.
-The program unique to Wisconsin and is considered an effective means by other states to eliminate drunk driving.
+The community supports the private Blue Jay Taxi service.
+The service is in part supported by the Merrill/Tomahawk Tavern League through its SafeRide Home program, providing over 1,200 free ride vouchers annually.
+It is locally funded by the annual Lobsterfest event.
+The program is unique to Wisconsin, and is considered an effective means by other states to eliminate drunk driving.

 Airport

 Merrill is served by the Merrill Municipal Airport (KRRL).
 Located one mile northwest of the city's center, the airport handles approximately 18,600 operations per year, with roughly 96% general aviation and 4% air taxi.
 The airport has a 5,100-foot asphalt runway with approved GPS approaches (Runway 7-25) and a 2,997-foot asphalt crosswind runway (Runway 16-34).